hwa95/Viewfinder/README.md

 </p>
 <p>
   <b>Project Abstract:</b><br>
-  Viewfinder is a web application for tourists, hikers, or just locals looking for a place to walk their dog.
+  Viewfinder is a web application for tourists, hikers, or just locals to look for a place to walk their dog.
 The application will provide information regarding parks and scenic views in Vancouver.
 Viewfinder will allow users to find a desirable park or view without undue hassle.
 Without an application, one would need to personally visit parks and collect their own data.
-Furthermore, our application will include information on which parks are safe to visit.
-The application will also include interaction with the google maps API, <u>photos of individual locations,</u> and general information about the particular park or view.
+Our application will include information on which parks are safe to visit.
+The application will also include interaction with the google maps API, photos of individual locations, and general information about the particular park or view.
 </p>
 <p>
   <b>Customers:</b><br>